Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 # PFS Pointing Simulation

+!!! note

+    The **_Simulate_** button is active when you select "Queue" or "Classical" in the Observation Type selector.
+For the "Filler", please go to [Submission](submission.md).

 The total exposure time required for a target list can be estimated using the online PFS Pointing Planner (PPP).

 The online PPP will simulate the pointing after the validation of the input target list.